crosscompute/crosscompute-workshops/20171214 Computational Approaches to Fight Human Trafficking/README.md

 6. Samantha Falk, Co-Organizer of PyLadies NYC, introduced Aida Shoydokova.
 7. Aida Shoydokova, Data Scientist at American Express, described her [experience applying web scraping and natural language processing to process U.S. Department of Justice court cases using Python](https://crosscompute.com/n/G1O5D8XrUWgVliOd2lbDdIrINe3j2nH2).
 8. Roy Hyunjin Han, Computational Engineer at CrossCompute, encouraged the audience to [create computational tools to influence policy](https://github.com/crosscompute/crosscompute-workshops/blob/master/20171214%20Computational%20Approaches%20to%20Fight%20Human%20Trafficking/1345%20Roy%20Hyunjin%20Han/Roy%20Hyunjin%20Han%20-%20You%20Can%20Create%20Tools%20to%20Influence%20Policy%2020171214%20(Edited).pdf), then started participants on a [self-guided introduction to building a dataset from U.S. Department of Justice court cases using Python](https://crosscompute.com/n/BhkK4AlpPD4Hmn8O0mbDtrH0q4HzphfN).

-We had a total of 44 recorded participants, not including Civic Hall members and staff who were working at their desks.
-- 3 guest speakers
-- 5 volunteers
-- 17 participants from PyLadies NYC
-- 19 participants from EventBrite
+9. Salah Ahmed, Software Engineer at CrossCompute, was in the audience and guided participants during the workshop.
+Yao Kou, User Experience Designer at CrossCompute, was also in the audience.

-Jennifer gathered handwritten feedback from participants using a [printed questionnaire](https://github.com/crosscompute/crosscompute-workshops/blob/master/20171214%20Computational%20Approaches%20to%20Fight%20Human%20Trafficking/Agenda%2020171214.pdf) and compiled the feedback into categories.
+10. Jennifer Ruda, Project Manager at CrossCompute, took photos and gathered handwritten feedback from participants using a [printed questionnaire](https://github.com/crosscompute/crosscompute-workshops/blob/master/20171214%20Computational%20Approaches%20to%20Fight%20Human%20Trafficking/Agenda%2020171214.pdf) and compiled the feedback into categories.

 - What did you like the most about this meetup?
-    - Topic
+    - Topic combining human trafficking and data analysis
     - Presentations, particularly the domain overview provided by Professor Zabyelina
     - Building computational tools to fight human trafficking
 - What do you think we should have spent more time on during today's event?